Aug 19, 2016

 In 2001, during the final design phase of this Houdini classic, we equipped UIAGM mountain guide Carl Lundberg with a prototype to test.
-Ten years later the jacket has travelled four continents, skied powder in Japan and slept on beaches in Hawaii.
+Since then, the jacket has travelled four continents, skied powder in Japan and slept on beaches in Hawaii.
 It might be the most extensive test ever performed on a prototype fleece jacket.

 Carl Lundberg becomes a little sentimental when we talk about his old companion.
 "I believe this is one of the first Power Houdis ever made.
 I was one of the fitting models, which means it’s literally made for me.”